splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config.rst

 For a full list of available components and how to configure them, see :ref:`otel-components`.
 For a list of available application integrations, see :ref:`monitor-data-sources`.

-Where to add the new component or integration: agent or cluster receiver?
+How to collect data: agent or cluster receiver?
 -----------------------------------------------------------------------------

 Read the following table to decide which option to chose to collect your data: